influxdata/terraform-google-influx/modules/run-influxdb/README.md

 * `compute.instanceGroups.get`
 * `compute.instanceGroups.list`

+You can use the [influxdb-service-account module](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules/influxdb-service-account) to set up a service account with minimum required roles.

 ## Debugging tips and tricks

 Some tips and tricks for debugging issues with your InfluxDB cluster: